ActioPtyLtd/datapipes-pipescript/README.md

   message = '"' <text> '"'
 }
 ```

+Refer to [Expressions](#expressions) to get a better understanding to what is possible.
+The expression should evaluate to a boolean value.

 ### Task Load
 To load data into a data source (using a task called *task_load*), you will need the following definition: